Last Updated on July 11, 2026 by Daniel Globe

 Legroom is where seat pitch becomes most noticeable, because it measures the distance from one seat to the one in front of it and usually falls between 28 and 34 inches in economy class.

-Your legroom measurements shape knee space considerations directly: at 29 inches, comfort can match a standard 32-inch setup, but 27 inches often feels unacceptably tight.
+At 29 inches, comfort can come close to matching a standard 32-inch setup depending on seat design, but 27 inches often feels unacceptably tight for most passengers.

 If you’re tall, smaller pitch can trap your knees, limit movement, and make the cabin feel oppressive.
 Thicker seatbacks and bulky entertainment hardware can shrink usable space further, so the published number doesn’t always tell the full story.